pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 #pagebreak()

-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     I cannot do the whole scanlation process.
 I would need to build up good will so artists don't mind me processing their art, learn and practice Japanese, learn about Japanese culture so I can translate more accurately, and then finally I can do what I originally wanted to do, that is, practice my editing and typesetting skills.

-  So, I joined the "Danke fürs Lesen" scanlation group.
-  I was able to work with people across timezones and be part of an inclusive community.
+    So, I joined the "Danke fürs Lesen" scanlation group, and was able to work with people across timezones and be part of an inclusive community.
-]
+  ].trim(),
+)
 === Skills Learned
 - Image Editing and Cleaning (Adobe Photoshop)
 - Typesetting and Lettering